Nene Park Community Plant Nursery

 • Art, design and crafts

 Find the session schedule on their webpage here.
-The sessions are free to attend and do not need to be booked.
-However, if you would like to let them know that you plan to visit, or have any questions prior to visiting, please contact them on [email protected] Examples of what they have going on:
+The sessions are free to attend but do need to be booked.
+If you would like to let them know about any additional needs for your visit, or have any questions prior to visiting, please contact them on [email protected]

 Please wear weather/season-appropriate outdoor clothing and shoes.
 The nursery provides all equipment and gardening gloves needed.